South Windsor Youth Hockey’s

 Who is the best person for information?

-Your best source of assistance will be the Team Representative.
-Most of your emails will come from this individual.
+Your best source of assistance will be the Head Coach or Team Representative.
+Most of your emails will come from these individuals.
 They will be around at most practices to provide information and help address any issues or concerns.
-Your Team Representatives are:

 What else do I need to know?